Exercise normal safety precautions in Estonia. Exercise common sense. Be alert to information on changes to local conditions.

 Declare cash of €10,000 or more (or the equivalent).
 This includes notes and coins, money orders, cheques and travellers cheques.
 If you don't declare your cash or you give incorrect information on entry to, or exit from, Estonia, you will be fined.
 You don't need to declare cash if you are travelling to or from another EU country.

 Although civil unrest is generally not a problem in Estonia, avoid demonstrations and large public gatherings as they may turn violent.
 Monitor the media for developments and if you are in an area affected by protests, follow the advice of local authorities.

-Street crime occurs, including bag snatching, pickpocketing, mugging and petty theft.
+Street crime, including bag snatching, pickpocketing, mugging and petty theft occurs.
 Airports, train stations, parks, routes to major hotels and the Old Town in Tallinn are prime locations for pickpockets.
 Pickpockets often work together in small groups.

 - Car theft is common, particularly in Tallinn.
 Use well-guarded and well-lit carparks whenever possible, and do not leave valuables in vehicles.

-- Credit card fraud occurs in Estonia, particularly in places that are frequented by tourists such as shops, restaurants, bars and nightclubs.
-Keep a close eye on your credit card at all times.
+- Credit card fraud occurs in Estonia, particularly in tourists spots, shops, restaurants, bars and nightclubs.
+Keep a close eye on your credit card.

-- Internet-based crimes, including internet dating and financial scams, have been reported.
+- Internet-based crimes, including internet dating and financial scams occur.

 There is an ongoing threat of terrorism in Europe.
 Terrorist attacks have occurred in a number of European cities.